LogtalkDotOrg/logtalk3/README.md

 path.

-Logtalk is distributed under a commercial friendly license and includes full documentation, portable libraries, portable developer tools, and a large number of programming examples to help get you started.
+Logtalk is distributed under a commercial friendly license and includes full documentation, portable libraries, portable developer tools, and numerous programming examples to help get you started.

 Logtalk development adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report